splunk/observability-workshop/docs/rum/RUM-Setup.md

-# Example of RUM Beacon enablement in your Website
+# Example of RUM enablement in your Website

 * Check the original HEAD section of your Online-boutique webpage (or use the examples here) in your browser
 * Find the Web address of your workshop hosts Online Boutique